Dracula (1931 English-language film): Production

-The film was originally intended for Lon Chaney, who would play both the Count and the Professor—a stunt he had performed in several silent films.
-On his sudden death, casting the title role proved problematic.
+The film was originally intended for Conrad Veidt, who had just appeared in Universal's The Man Who Laughs (1928) and The Last Performance (1929).
+When Veidt returned to Germany fearing his English was not good enough for talkies, Universal looked to Lon Chaney, star of the studio's The Hunchback of Notre Dame (1923) and The Phantom of the Opera (1925).
+At the time, Chaney was under contract to Metro-Goldwyn-Mayer and had already decided a remake of The Unholy Three (1930) would be his first sound film.
+After his sudden death, casting the title role proved problematic.
 Initially, Laemmle was not at all interested in Lugosi, in spite of good reviews for his stage portrayal.
-Laemmle instead considered other actors, including Paul Muni, Chester Morris, Ian Keith, John Wray, Joseph Schildkraut, Arthur Edmund Carewe, William Courtenay, John Carradine, and Conrad Veidt.
-Lew Ayres was eventually hired to play Dracula, only to be recast with Robert Ames after being cast in a different role in a different Universal Pictures film.
-Ames was recast with David Manners, who would instead come to play John Harker.
+Laemmle instead considered more established screen actors, with John Wray, fresh from his success in All Quiet on the Western Front (1930) being announced as cast in the role.
+Both Ian Keith and William Courtenay would be subsequently mentioned in the press of the time, with other actors considered including Paul Lukas, Paul Muni, Chester Morris and Joseph Schildkraut.
 Lugosi had played the role on Broadway, and to his good fortune, happened to be in Los Angeles with a touring company of the play when the film was being cast.
-Against the tide of studio opinion, Lugosi lobbied hard and ultimately won the executives over, thanks in part to him accepting a paltry $500 per week salary for seven weeks of work, amounting to $3,500.
+Against the tide of studio opinion, Lugosi lobbied hard and ultimately won the executives over, thanks in part to him accepting a paltry $500 per week salary for seven weeks of work, amounting to $3,500.Lew Ayres was hired to play Jonathan Harker, only to be replaced with Robert Ames because of a filming conflict.
+Ames was himself replaced with David Manners following news reports of his messy divorce.

 On September 29, 1930, Dracula began shooting at Universal City on a $355,050 budget on a 36-day schedule.
-Tod Browning shot scenes of Dracula’s Castle and Borgo Pass all the first week of production.
+Tod Browning shot scenes of Dracula's Castle and Borgo Pass all the first week of production.
 According to numerous accounts, the production is alleged to have been a mostly disorganized affair, with the usually meticulous Tod Browning leaving cinematographer Karl Freund to take over during much of the shoot, making Freund something of an uncredited director on the film.